 Run by MSVR, F3 Cup was awarded approval by the Motor Sports Association for full championship status in 2012 as part of the series' expansion plans.
 A number of changes were put in place in the winter leading up to the 2015 season, the most significant of which saw F3 Cup accept entries from chassis that were constructed and raced up to and including 2011.
 Additionally, drivers with National B-level MSA race licences are now able to compete, and a completely new format saw drivers compete over three races per weekend at a number of rounds.
 The final change was a switch to F1 tyre-supplier Pirelli, who are able to provide their control tyre at a lower cost than previous years.

-F3 Cup now consists of three classes - Cup Class (cars built after 2005), Trophy Class (1981-2004), and F3 Open* (post 1999 running stock 2000cc engines).
-An Invitation Class* is also available to enable cars of any age to race, subject to the approval of the organisers.
+F3 Cup consists of two main classes - Cup Class (cars built 2008-2016) and Trophy Class (1981-2007).
+F3 Open class (post 1999 running stock 2000cc engines) and an Invitation Class are also available to enable cars of any age to race, subject to the approval of the organisers.

-To register your interest in F3 Cup please contact the Championship Coordinator, Simon Davey:
+To register your interest in F3 Cup please contact the Championship Coordinator, Gemma Mole: